CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2020-08-22-CLUG-Meeting.md

  * Discussed the Sierra Vista Independent School District's decision to provide computers to all elementary school students.
  * A question was asked was it better to upgrade to the next version or do a fresh install.
 Since the answer is obviously based on the user's experience there really is no correct answer.
 One thing that must be done in either case is to back up all of your data.
 Consensus among the members present was a fresh install was probably the better option.
  * The list of CLUG Trusted PPA's was introduced and will be posted on our website under Resources.
  * The contents of the Put & Take Box was discussed and whether it should be on the website as well.
 Since the contents have been sent to all members on the mailing list and is available in the email archive it was decided not to include it at the current time.
-If and when it is included, it will also be under resources.
+If and when it is included, it will also be under Resources.

 **Aftermath:**